GorgonzolaRex/wizardry-daphne-guide/docs/adventurer-customization/bondmates/adventurer-bondmates.md

     === "Conditions"

         - Bronze Grade (Minimum Level of 30)
-            - Raising the unit's level beyond this point does not do anything aside from refunding their higher-tier Grade tag if taken to Level 40 (Iron) or above.
+            - Raising the unit's level beyond this point does not do anything aside from refunding a higher-tier Grade tag.
 Higher levels have no effect on your chances of getting a Level 5 bondmate.
             - <span style="color: #F2473A">Lead Grade at Level 30 will -not- work</span>.
         - Defeat Helmut and either Melgina or Octoranus
             - The game treats Melgina or Octoranus as the "same" Greater Warped One (GWO), so you cannot double-dip.
             - Melgina is safer and faster to defeat with low-level units.
-            - The unit does not need to survive the fight; however, it is preferrable to avoid the trust penalty from dying.
+            - The unit does not need to survive the fight.
+However, it is preferrable to avoid the trust penalty from dying.
             - <span style="color: #F2473A">Killing the GWOs more than once does -not- give you extra trust</span>.
-        - Trust farm via Camping in Abyss 1, Floor 7 until the flaming-heart icon appears.
+        - Trust farm via Camping using the Fountain on Abyss 1, Floor 7 until the flaming-heart icon appears.

     === "Troubleshooting"